Crop Scouting: A Helping Hand From Above

 Once the data is filled in, the form can be automatically turned into a scouting report which contains all of the necessary data, including the soil moisture content, yields parameters, and expert comment.

 No more paperwork, lost pens, and indistinguishable handwriting like the local doctor!
 All you need is a handheld device with access to the internet and a camera.
-Yes, we have put Crop Monitoring on mobile to make the lives of scouts so much easier.
+Yes, we have put EOSDA Crop Monitoring on mobile to make the lives of scouts so much easier.
 With this farming app> installed on your smartphone, you can navigate to the problem areas on the field, take pictures on the go, type in the report, and share it with the owner in real-time.

-In fact, the current mobile version of Crop Monitoring specifically focuses on scouting.
+In fact, the current mobile version of EOSDA Crop Monitoring specifically focuses on scouting.
 “Tasks” appear right on top of the list.

-Mobile to Web
+Mobile To Web

 Let’s imagine that the scout in the field has just created a report.
 The owner, who is miles away from any location and with an internet connection, sees the report in the web version.
 Now the owner can export the report as a Microsoft Excel spreadsheet file.
 All he or she has to do is click the “export” icon in the top right, that looks like a classic download arrow.